meshplay/meshplay/docs/pages/installation/minikube.md

 {% capture code_content %}kubectl config current-context{% endcapture %}
 {% include code.html code=code_content %}

-### Preflight: Plan your access to Meshery UI
+### Preflight: Plan your access to Meshplay UI

-1. If you are using port-forwarding, please refer to the [port-forwarding]({{ site.baseurl }}/reference/mesheryctl/system/dashboard) guide for detailed instructions.
+1. If you are using port-forwarding, please refer to the [port-forwarding]({{ site.baseurl }}/reference/meshplayctl/system/dashboard) guide for detailed instructions.
-2. Customize your Meshery Provider Callback URL.
-Meshery Server supports customizing authentication flow callback URL, which can be configured in the following way:
+2. Customize your Meshplay Provider Callback URL.
+Meshplay Server supports customizing authentication flow callback URL, which can be configured in the following way:

-{% capture code_content %}$ MESHPLAY_SERVER_CALLBACK_URL=https://custom-host mesheryctl system start{% endcapture %}
+{% capture code_content %}$ MESHPLAY_SERVER_CALLBACK_URL=https://custom-host meshplayctl system start{% endcapture %}
 {% include code.html code=code_content %}

-Meshery should now be running in your Minikube cluster and Meshery UI should be accessible at the `INTERNAL IP` of `meshery` service.
+Meshplay should now be running in your Minikube cluster and Meshplay UI should be accessible at the `INTERNAL IP` of `meshplay` service.

-## Installation: Using `mesheryctl`
+## Installation: Using `meshplayctl`

-Use Meshery's CLI to streamline your connection to your Minikube cluster.
-Configure Meshery to connect to your Minikube cluster by executing:
+Use Meshplay's CLI to streamline your connection to your Minikube cluster.
+Configure Meshplay to connect to your Minikube cluster by executing:

-{% capture code_content %}$ mesheryctl system config minikube{% endcapture %}
+{% capture code_content %}$ meshplayctl system config minikube{% endcapture %}
 {% include code.html code=code_content %}

-Once configured, execute the following command to start Meshery.
+Once configured, execute the following command to start Meshplay.

-{% capture code_content %}$ mesheryctl system start{% endcapture %}
+{% capture code_content %}$ meshplayctl system start{% endcapture %}
 {% include code.html code=code_content %}

-If you encounter any authentication issues, you can use `mesheryctl system login`.
-For more information, click [here](/guides/mesheryctl/authenticate-with-meshery-via-cli) to learn more.
+If you encounter any authentication issues, you can use `meshplayctl system login`.
+For more information, click [here](/guides/meshplayctl/authenticate-with-meshplay-via-cli) to learn more.

 ## Installation: Using Helm

-For detailed instructions on installing Meshery using Helm V3, please refer to the [Helm Installation](/installation/kubernetes/helm) guide.
+For detailed instructions on installing Meshplay using Helm V3, please refer to the [Helm Installation](/installation/kubernetes/helm) guide.

 ## Installation: Manual Steps

-You may also manually generate and load the kubeconfig file for Meshery to use:
+You may also manually generate and load the kubeconfig file for Meshplay to use:

-**The following configuration yaml will be used by Meshery.
+**The following configuration yaml will be used by Meshplay.
 Copy and paste the following in your config file** :

 {% capture code_content %}apiVersion: v1
 clusters: